 Open Mornings In October For Prospective Parents – Every Tuesday 1st, 8th, 15th & 22nd October.
 Please come in to see our amazing school. | Energy Kidz: After School Club starting on Wednesday 4th September!
 For more information and for bookings go bookings.energy-kidz.co.uk or call 0333 577 1533. |

-At Gilbert Scott Primary School we strive to support all children to enable them to achieve at school.
+At Waterfield Primary School we strive to support all children to enable them to achieve at school.
 In order to do this many steps are taken to support them through their learning journey.
 Quality teaching is vital; however for some children there are occasions when further additional support may be needed to help them to achieve their potential.

 Arrangements to meet the Needs of Pupils with Special Educational Needs and Disabilities

 Our school is committed to meeting the needs of all pupils, including those with special educational needs.
 Children with special educational needs are admitted in the same way as our other pupils (for admissions please click here ).
 There is a shared expectation that all pupils, regardless of their specific needs, should be offered inclusive teaching which enables them to make the best possible progress in school and ensures they can actively participated in the wider aspects of school life.

 At Waterfield Primary School we aim to be a truly inclusive school.
 We provide education for all abilities, develop the potential of every pupil, in a learning environment where fairness, understanding, success and discipline are pursued, within an atmosphere which promotes racial and social equality.

 The school’s Inclusion Quality Mark was renewed in 2016.